Core

 NeuralEstimators.IntervalEstimator

-A neural interval estimator which, given data $Z$, jointly estimates marginal posterior credible intervals based on the probability levels probs
+A neural estimator that jointly estimates marginal posterior credible intervals based on the probability levels probs

 \[[c_i(u_i(\boldsymbol{Z})), \;\; c_i(u_i(\boldsymbol{Z})) + g(v_i(\boldsymbol{Z})))],\]

-The functions $c_i(⋅)$ may be defined by a $p$-dimensional object of type Compress
+The functions $c_i(⋅)$ may be collectively defined by a $d$-dimensional Compress

 .